Will DCTs finally democratize clinical trials?

 Decentralization shouldn’t be an all-or-nothing approach.
 Rather, CROs should take a hybrid approach that provides comfortable alternatives for all patients.
 For some trials, this will mean offering a mix of self-reporting and site reporting options.
 While tools such as eConsent may be familiar to everyone, logging onto an ePRO app may be confusing for some patients.
 And even for patients who are comfortable with digital devices, they may prefer to use their own devices rather than be given a device by the CRO for the trial duration.

 This need for flexibility must be balanced with repeatability — that is, the ability to create repeatable processes that can be re-used for multiple trials.
 Without that, trial costs and complexity will escalate and the benefits of DCT technology will effectively be neutralized.
 At Zelta ™, our focus is on creating repeatable and reliable trials that mix and match the best of traditional and decentralized trial tools to deliver the best patient experience.
-And, when you think about, isn’t making patients feel better what clinical trials are all about?
+And, when you think about it, isn’t making patients feel better what clinical trials are all about?

 Merative Clinical Development was renamed Zelta in February 2023.
 More information can be found here.